hart-james/supermarket/README.md

 ![supermarket](./service.png)

-A Supermarket built from scratch as a long term system design project.
-A resilient Microservice based architecture complete with :
+A Supermarket built from scratch as a long term system design project with Spring Boot.
+Addiitonal Languages/Frameworks will can fit in.
+A loosely coupled & resilient Microservice based architecture complete with :
 - REST API
  - API Gateway
    - Load Balacing